 Meetings, lectures, inclement weather

 - Attend free lectures on genealogy topics presented the first Thursday of each month.
-Open to the public (list below).
+Open to the public.
 If you have a topic of interest to share with fellow researchers please send us an email via Contact.
 Our Board members conduct business every other month, six times per year.

 - Inclement Weather Policy: Meeting is canceled if District 118 Schools are closed on meeting day.
 Check local TV and radio stations for those updates.

 - Last minute changes are posted to SCCGS Facebook.